40net-cloud/fortinet-azure-solutions/FortiGate/Playground/CustomVHD/README.md

 This Azure ARM template will deploy a single FortiGate VM containing the following components.

-- 1 FortiGate firewall in a Availability Set
+- 1 FortiGate firewall in an Availability Set
 - 1 Storage account for diagnostics
 - 1 VNET with external, internal and 2 protected subnets
 - User Defined Routes (UDR) for the different protected subnets